 “I can’t change what happened, but I have the power to improve what happens today.”

-Since there’s nothing you can do to change the past, there’s no reason to torture yourself about it.
-It happened, now let it fade away so the present can take center stage.
+Since there’s nothing you can do to change the past, there’s no reason to torture yourself.
+It happened; now let it fade away so the present can take center stage.

 9. Try Cognitive Behavioral Therapy (CBT)